 Compliance and conformance teachings aimed at keeping you in the crowd will hold you back, not get ahead.

 Try to forget what was drilled into your head during your school years.
-Complying to knowledge requirements is the table stakes to a successful career, but it won’t enable you to reach your lofty goals.
+Conforming with knowledge requirements is the table stakes to a successful career, but it won’t enable you to reach your lofty goals.

 Only being different will.